CMMC Consulting & Compliance Services in Huntsville, AL

 Research-intensive environments tend to rely heavily on collaboration platforms, cloud storage, and data sharing tools that may not be FedRAMP-authorized or FIPS 140-2 compliant.
 Many Huntsville contractors are using standard commercial tools for program data without realizing those tools fall outside CMMC scope.

-Every engagement starts with a scoped gap assessment — we don't apply a standard project template before understanding your environment.
+Every project starts with a scoped gap assessment.
+We don't apply a standard project template before understanding your environment.
 The assessment maps your current controls against all 110 NIST 800-171 practices, identifies gaps by control family, and produces a prioritized remediation plan with effort and cost estimates.
 For Huntsville contractors managing active program schedules, the remediation plan is sequenced to minimize impact on contract performance obligations.

-• Phase 3 — Implementation Support: Direct assistance with control implementation, SSP development, policy documentation, and evidence collection.
-Engagements range from full implementation ownership to targeted support for specific control families where your team has gaps.
+• Phase 3: Implementation Support: Direct assistance with control implementation, SSP development, policy documentation, and evidence collection.
+Projects range from full implementation ownership to targeted support for specific control families where your team has gaps.

-• Phase 4 — Assessment Preparation: Pre-assessment review, evidence package organization, and readiness walkthroughs so your team and documentation are in the best possible position before the C3PAO engagement begins.
+• Phase 4: Assessment Preparation: Pre-assessment review, evidence package organization, and readiness walkthroughs so your team and documentation are in the best possible position before the C3PAO project begins.

 For contractors who have achieved certification and need to maintain their cybersecurity compliance posture, our managed IT services include ongoing monitoring, policy maintenance, and support for annual self-assessments and triennial reassessments.